Negotiator by trade.

 What happens if something happens to Jan?

-Ready to see what your engine would look like?
+Ready to see what the system would

-Take the scorecard →
+Take the Scorecard →